LRGH/plasmasm/README.md

   doing push/pop.
 This module tracks the red zone, so we can use the stack when modifying the code.

+- `dead_registers.py`
+  Dead registers are registers that are not used, and therefore can be used when modifying the code.

 ## Development status

 [![Build Status](https://travis-ci.org/LRGH/plasmasm.svg?branch=master)](https://travis-ci.org/LRGH/plasmasm)